 - An independent contractor paid during the first half of the year who becomes an employee later in the year.

-- An employee that owns a private business with its own Federal Employer Identification Number (FEIN/EIN) doing work that is completely different and distinct from their employment, where no employer/employee relationship exists for the service based on UW System Administrative Policy 235 (Personal Services Payments) (formerly F31).
+- An employee that owns a private business with its own Federal Employer Identification Number (FEIN/EIN) doing work that is completely different and distinct from their employment, where no employer/employee relationship exists for the service based on Determination of Employee vs. Independent Contractor Status.

-- Payments to employees for participating in Institutional Review Board (IRB) approved Research Subject Studies, can be paid either through (1) Payroll, (2) Payment to Individual Report (PIR), or (3) any payment method available for making payments to non-employees who participate in IRB approve Research Subject Studies.
-All policies and rules that apply to non-UW employees, who participate in IRB approve Research Subject Studies, also apply to UW employee who participate in IRB approve Research Subject Studies.
+- Payments to employees for participating in Institutional Review Board (IRB) approved Research Subject Studies, can be paid either through 1) Payroll, 2) Payment to Individual Report (PIR), or 3) any payment method available for making payments to non-employees who participate in IRB approve Research Subject Studies.
+The same policies and rules apply to both non-UW employees and UW employees who participate in IRB approve Research Subject Studies.

-It is the responsibility of each paying Center/Department/Unit/Division to ensure that all tax reportable payments made to UW employees are made through Payroll, with limited exceptions that are outlined above.
-This includes employees of all UW System Campuses since, as mentioned above, all UW System Campuses are paid through a central payroll system and report to the IRS as one unit.
+It is the responsibility of each paying Center/Department/Unit/Division to ensure all tax reportable payments made to UW employees are made through Payroll, with limited exceptions that are outlined above.
+This includes employees of all UW System Campuses since–as mentioned above–all UW System Campuses are paid through a central payroll system and report to the IRS as one unit.

 Accounting Services reviews payments to all individuals to identify if any of these individuals are UW employees before any payment is made.
 The reason for doing so is that payments to employees that are considered tax reportable income MUST be processed through the Payroll System so that they are taxed (federal, state, FICA) and reported on the employee’s W-2 (Wage and Tax Statement) appropriately at the end of each calendar year.
 The only exceptions to this rule are listed above.

-Effective immediately, UW System Administration and UW-Madison will be running periodic audits to make sure that the only tax reportable payments to employees paid through Accounting Services meet one of the above exceptions.
-The intent of this process is to avoid an IRS audit, which puts the UW at risk for having to pay all the taxes (federal, state, FICA) for the employee if it is found that the UW paid the employee through Accounts Payable instead of Payroll.
+UW System Administration and UW-Madison run periodic audits to make sure the only tax reportable payments to employees paid through Accounting Services meet one of the above exceptions.
+The intent of this process is to avoid an IRS audit, which puts UW at risk for having to pay all the taxes (federal, state, FICA) for the employee if it is found the UW paid the employee through Accounts Payable instead of Payroll.
 Employee payments for tax reportable income also subjects the individual employee to an IRS audit of their personal tax returns.
 If any tax reportable payments to employees that do not meet one of the exceptions listed above are identified in our audits, these payment will automatically be sent by the Tax Compliance Office to Payroll for taxation and will be reported on the employee’s W-2 (Wage and Tax Statement).